c0dycode/BL2ModStuff/Hexediting/Readme.md

 Thanks to LightChaosman and MediEvilHero for pointing that out :)

 # Bugreports
 - Orudeon told me he couldn't pickup anything although he had 14/23 backpackspace, when the Host didn't have the hexedit.
 This still needs confirmation, more testing though.
+(This was with the first version of the edit)